 MOHELA’s operators aren’t available 24/7, but you can make payments through their automated system at any time.

-MOHELA states that this payment method will take the longest time to process, so don’t cut it close to your due date.
+MOHELA states that this payment method will take the longest time to process, so don’t cut it close to the due date.

-This is the default length of payment under the terms you agreed to when you signed up for your loan.
+This is the default repayment length under the terms you agreed to when you signed up for your loan.

 With this plan, you’ll make lower monthly payments over a longer period of time.
-The total interest you pay will likely be significantly higher with this option, however.
+The total interest you pay will likely be significantly higher with this option.

 To learn more about these options, visit the MOHELA Repayment Plans page for specific details.
-If you think any of these plans might be right for you, however, you can’t make this switch online.
-Rather, you’ll need to request a change to your payment plan by phone.
-Their operators can be reached at (888) 866-4352 during business hours.
-Additionally, selecting an income-driven repayment plan will require you to apply online through the Department of Education’s StudentLoans.gov website.
-MOHELA representatives can guide you through that process, however.
+If you think any of these plans might be right for you, you’ll need to request a change to your payment plan by phone.
+You cannot apply for an income-driven repayment plan online.

-Conversely, forbearance also pauses payments for a specific period, but interest does accrue during this time.
+Conversely, forbearance also pauses payments for a specific period, but interest does accrue during this time and remains the responsibility of the borrower.
 Forbearance can be granted for several reasons, including:

 As with repayment plan changes, MOHELA will only process deferment or forbearance requests by phone.